cloudmesh/classes/docs/source/i524/technologies.rst

 75. three.js
 76. Potree

-    Potree is a opensource tool powered by WebGL based viewer to visualize data from large point clouds.
+    Potree :cite:`www-potree` is a opensource tool powered by WebGL based viewer to visualize data from large point clouds.
 It started at the TU Wien, institute of Computer Graphics and Algorithms and currently begin continued under the Harvest4D project.
 Potree relies on reorganizing the point cloud data into an multi-resolution octree data structure which is time consuming.
-It efficiency can be improved by using techiques such as divide and conquer as disscused in a conference paper Taming the beast: Free and Open Source massive cloud point cloud web visualization .
+It efficiency can be improved by using techiques such as divide and conquer as disscused in a conference paper Taming the beast: Free and Open Source massive cloud point cloud web visualization :cite:`potree-paper-1`.
 It has also been widely used in works involving spatio-temporal data where the changes in geographical features are across time.

 77. DC.js